 Even if a resident’s move-out is beyond your control, at least they’ll have great things to say about your property.
 Encourage them to leave positive reviews on Google or Yelp.
 Depending on the feedback, you might want to invest in new real estate technology to improve your processes.
 Also, if people read authentically positive reviews of your property, more people will want to lease with you.

 Property management is entering a new era as renters’ preferences evolve.
 Cleanliness and fair rent rates are no longer the only criteria for ensuring a great resident experience.

-While your investment in the resident experience may not pay off immediately.
-If your residents value and appreciate the lifestyle that you’ve created at your property offers, they’ll renew their leases and tell their friends.
-Which is an investment that will pay dividends for years to come.
+Keep in mind that your investment in the resident experience may not pay off immediately.
+But if your residents value and appreciate the lifestyle that you’ve created at your property, they’ll renew their leases and tell their friends.
+And that’s an investment that will pay off for years to come!

 Start improving the resident experience today

 The “keeping the customer happy” principle applies to property management, too.
-But in the multifamily space, residents are much more than just “customers” — each resident plays a crucial part in your overall building’s living experience.
+But in the multifamily space, residents are much more than just “customers” — each resident plays a crucial part in your building’s success.

 But don’t be fooled.
 Creating the perfect resident experience takes practice and time – it doesn’t occur overnight.

 So, that’s why you should start improving the resident experience as soon as today.

 There are many things you can start doing today, such as:

 - Welcoming new residents effectively